ptsagkis/ol3_magnifying_control/README.md

 >changing the layers displayed on magnifying map

->pass and array of layers
+>pass an array of layers